 Princeton awards five honorary degrees

-University awarded honorary degrees today to five distinguished individuals for their contributions in the fields of education, science, international and human rights law and the humanities at the 256th Commencement.
+Princeton University awarded honorary degrees on June 1 to five distinguished individuals for their contributions in the fields of education, science, arts and humanities, philanthropy and civil rights.

 Honorary degree recipients are elected by Princeton's Board of Trustees.
 A trustee committee solicits nomination from the entire University.